Thailand, The Trip That Changed Everything

 Watching Muay Thai fights.

-The world stopped feeling distant and started feeling tangible.
+The world stopped feeling distant.

 Khao San Road Felt Like Backpacker Chaos

-And I mean that affectionately.
+And I mean that as a compliment.

-Chiang Mai Changed The Pace Completely
+Chiang Mai Changed Everything

-After Bangkok, Chiang Mai felt slower and softer.
+After Bangkok, Chiang Mai felt softer.

 Not riding elephants.